mobxjs/mobx/docs/api.md

 `observeUntilInvalid` returns a tuple consisting of the initial return value of `func` and an `unsubscriber` to be able to abort the observeUntilInvalid.
 The `onInvalidate` function will be called only once, after that, the observeUntilInvalid has finished.

-`observeUntilInvalid` is useful in functions where you want to have a function that responds to change, but where the function is actually invoked as side effect or as part of a bigger change flow or where unnecessary recalculations of `func` or either pointless or expensive, e.g. in the `render` method of a React component.
+`observeUntilInvalid` is useful in functions where you want to have a function that responds to change, but where the function is actually invoked as side effect or as part of a bigger change flow or where unnecessary recalculations of `func` or either pointless or expensive.
+It is for example used to implement `reactiveCompoenent`, which, in pseudo-code, does just: `component.render = () => observeUntilInvalid(originalRender, this.forceUpdate)[0]`;

+## Utility functions

+### isReactive(value)

+Returns true if the given value was created or extended by mobservable.
+Note: this function cannot be used to tell whether a property is reactive; it will determine the reactiveness of its actual value.

+### toJson(value)

+Converts a non-cyclic tree of observable objects into a JSON structure that is not observable.
+It is kind of the inverse of `mobservable.makeReactive`

 ### transaction(workerFunction)

 Transaction postpones the updates of computed properties until the (synchronous) `workerFunction` has completed.
-This is useful if you want to apply a bunch of different updates throughout your model before needing the updated computed values, e.g. while refreshing data from the backend.
+This is useful if you want to apply a bunch of different updates throughout your model before needing the updated computed values, e.g. while refreshing data from the back-end.
-In practice, you wil probably never need `.transaction`, since observables typically update wickedly fast.
+In practice, you will probably never need `.transaction`, since observables typically update wickedly fast.

 ```javascript
 var amount = mobservable(3);